Sexual Harassment in Education Q&A

 What does the law require?

-Title IX of the Civil Rights Act of 1964 prohibits discrimination based on a student's sex in schools and colleges receiving federal funds.
+The section Title IX of the Education Amendments Act of 1972 (Title IX) prohibits discrimination based on a student's sex in schools and colleges receiving federal funds.
 Prohibited discrimination occurs when a school's employees treat students differently on the basis of their sex, or engage in quid pro quo harassment, or when the school is aware of a sexually hostile environment and condones, tolerates or allows that environment to exist.

 How does the federal government help eliminate sexual harassment against students?

-The U.S. Department of Education's Office for Civil Rights investigates and resolves complaints alleging that educational institutions that are recipients of federal funds have failed to protect students from harassment based on sex.
-Complaints are often resolved by agreements requiring schools to adopt effective anti-harassment policies and procedures, train staff and students, address the incidents in question, and to take other steps to restore a nondiscriminatory environment.
+The U.S. Department of Education's Office for Civil Rights (OCR) investigates and resolves complaints alleging that educational institutions that are recipients of federal funds have failed to protect students from harassment based on sex.
+Complaints are often resolved by agreements requiring schools to adopt effective anti-harassment policies and procedures; they must train staff and students, address the incidents in question, and take other steps to restore a nondiscriminatory environment.